-The Competition Law establishes that the abuse of dominant position by one or more company or companies is forbidden.
+The Competition Law establishes that the abuse of a dominant position by one or more companies is forbidden.

-The Competition Law includes a non-exhaustive list of situations/behaviours deemed as abusive, which includes, for example, breaking a commercial relation, whether partially or in whole, in an unjustified manner or unjustifiably selling merchandise below market price.
+The Competition Law includes a non-exhaustive list of situations/behaviours that are deemed abusive, which includes breaking a commercial relationship in an unjustified manner, either partially or completely, or unjustifiably selling merchandise below market price.

 Abuse of economic dependence by one or more companies is also forbidden.
 A supplier or client of one or more companies is in economic dependence when it does not have an equivalent alternative.
-Abuse of economic dependence shall occur when there is an unlawful use of the situation referred to above, namely in the following cases:
+Abuse of economic dependence occurs when there is an unlawful use of this scenario, namely in the following cases:

-The Copyright Code (Código dos Direitos de Autor) was in turn approved by Law No 4/2001, of 27 February 2001, and has as its object the protection of literary, artistic and scientific work, and the respective rights of the authors, interpreters or persons that execute them, and intends to stimulate the creation and production of intellectual work in these areas.
+The Copyright Code (Código dos Direitos de Autor) was in turn approved by Law No 4/2001, of 27 February 2001, and has as its object the protection of literary, artistic and scientific works, and the respective rights of the authors, interpreters or persons that execute them.
+It intends to stimulate the creation and production of intellectual work in these areas.

-The CPI defines patent as the legal title granted to protect an invention.
-Invention is an idea that allows, in practice, the solution of a specific problem in the technical domain, which can be a product, a process, or both.
+The CPI defines a patent as the legal title granted to protect an invention.
+An invention is an idea that allows, in practice, the solution of a specific problem in the technical domain, which can be a product or a process, or both.

-The applicant is also obliged to provide the date and number of any patent request lodged abroad and shall also present several other elements as indicated in the CPI (eg, copy of the patent/other protection titles granted pursuant to such request(s)).
+The applicant is also obliged to provide the date and number of any patent request lodged abroad, and shall also present several other elements as indicated in the CPI (eg, a copy of the patent/other protection titles granted pursuant to such request(s)).

 The patent invention shall be in place for 20 years, counted from the date of deposit of the application.